oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

     $ docker logs --details <Container-id>

-## Support
-Oracle HTTP Server on Docker is supported by Oracle.

 ## License
 To download and run Oracle WebLogic Server Proxy Plugins 12.2.1.3.0 Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.